parikshitkumar1/pksenpai/README.md

 #### About Me
-CS Grad @UCR, very enthusiastic about the field of Deep Learning, I also enjoy a bit of writing on the side.
+CS Grad student @UCR, very enthusiastic about the field of Deep Learning, I also enjoy a bit of writing on the side.